TheAlgorithms/JavaScript/README.md

-﻿# start-here-guidelines
 Guidelines on how this open source community works.
-Most information is from the amazing https://opensource.guide/how-to-contribute/
+Read below to see how you can join an existing project or create your own.

 ## One rule of this community:
 We don't care if you break things.
 This is a playground and we encourage failing often.
 Use this as a practice ground and enjoy contributing to projects you create with your fellow students.
 Many students have gained real world experience "working in teams" by working on these projects